This brochure describes the flood

 The figure below shows the annual peak heights which have occurred at the tailwater gauge of the Peter Faust Dam since records began in 1956.
 The highest recorded flood of 11.16 metres was the result of Cyclone Ada which occurred in January 1970.

-The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Proserpine River during flood events.
-Qualitative flood forecasts are issued when moderate flood levels are likely to be exceeded.
+The Bureau's Flood Warning Centre will still continue to issue River Height Bulletins for the Proserpine River during flood events.

 The Whitsunday Regional Council is able to provide further information on flooding in your area of the Proserpine River catchment.

-The Bureau of Meteorology issues Flood Warnings and River Height Bulletins for the Proserpine River catchment regularly during floods.
+The Bureau of Meteorology issues River Height Bulletins for the Proserpine River catchment regularly during floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.
-Flood Warnings and River Height Bulletins are available via :
+River Height Bulletins are available via :

 Internet/World Wide Web